CliveC99/p1-castlerea/README.md

   - The 404 Error Page image was taken from [here.](https://upload.wikimedia.org/wikipedia/commons/8/8c/087%2C_Castlrea.jpg)

   ## **Other**
+  - The table of contents idea was taken from [here.](https://stackoverflow.com/questions/18244417/how-do-i-create-some-kind-of-table-of-content-in-github-wiki) I worked around it to make it work for mine.
   - This project would not be possible without the help of my mentor.
   - Councillor Paschal Fitzmaurice provided me with images for the Gallery page, The Swimming Pool and the Walking Trail on the home page.